Sports injury rehab: getting back to the field safely

 Return-to-sport criteria

-- Strength symmetry: The injured limb should be within 10 to 15% of the strength of the uninjured side before returning to contact or high-speed activity.
+- Strength symmetry: The injured limb should be within about 10% of the strength of the uninjured side, alongside passing balance and sport-specific tests, before returning to contact or high-speed activity.
+For ligament reconstructions the bar is higher and set by your physiotherapist.

 - Full, pain-free range of motion: Any movement restriction increases the risk of re-injury in adjacent structures.